Platoniq/wilder-journal/_articles/en/emptied-rural-spain.md

 ### Conclusions

-To end with our contribution, we want to underline one of the factors that we consider key in this situation: in this #EspañaVaciada (Spanish for *emptied Spain*) we need institutional strategies with the participation of all the actors involved that allow us to reverse the current trend, there is a human and cultural heritage that is necessary to protect , so that everyone lives wherever they want and does not have to leave where they want to live.
+To end with our contribution, we want to underline one of the factors that we consider key in this situation: in this #EspañaVaciada (Spanish for *emptied Spain*) we need institutional strategies with the participation of all the actors involved that allow us to reverse the current trend, **there is a human and cultural heritage that is necessary to protect , so that everyone lives wherever they want and does not have to leave where they want to live**.

 We know that the problem of emptied Spain is not new and goes back several decades.
 Here the objective is not only to be part of the political agenda but also to implement a common strategy against the demographic challenge in favor of the rural environment

-Here are two of our missions as a foundation, support for any initiative that generates and strengthens the Democratic Footprint that allows citizens to make decisions on aspects that affect the common; and the care of our environment, of our environment, creating dynamics that favor a positive and sustainable Ecological Footprint for the planet.
+Here are two of our missions as a foundation, **support for any initiative that generates and strengthens the Democratic Footprint that allows citizens to make decisions on aspects that affect the common; and the care of our environment**, of our environment, creating dynamics that favor a positive and sustainable Ecological Footprint for the planet.

 As we see, with the current dynamics, the consequences are stopped and people who know how to prevent the situation are obvious.
 Ancestral knowledge that was transmitted from generation to generation, creating a robust rural economy today becomes invisible.
 We can thank the emergence of groups such as these, and many others, who make a great effort to raise awareness and activism to revitalize the mountain and promote a positive change on the landscape.

-If we already found the activities that each of these groups carry out very interesting, what ended up fascinating us was the exchange of ideas and opinions that followed.
+**If we already found the activities that each of these groups carry out very interesting, what ended up fascinating us was the exchange of ideas and opinions that followed**.
 It is dialogue, which we affectionately call "DiáloGoteo", is available in the following video.

 {% video { "title": "Civio, Rebrotem and Proxecto Batefogo discuss the prevention of forest fires in Spain", "url": "https://www.youtube.com/embed/J6932KwaAAU" } %}